 '''

-lazyBind :: ID \rightarrow a \rightarrow [Constraint]

-lazyBind i True = [i :=: ChooseLeft]

-lazyBind i False = [i :=: ChooseRight]
+lazyBind :: ID \rightarrow a \rightarrow [Constraint] lazyBind i True = [i :=: ChooseLeft] lazyBind i False = [i :=: ChooseRight]

 '''

 The use of the additional LazyBind constructor allows the argument x to be stored in a binding constraint without evaluation (due to the lazy evaluation strategy of the target language Haskell).
-However, it is evaluated by lazyBind to head normal form when its binding is required by another part of the computation, whereas the binding constraints for any sub-expression are in turn lazily computed using lazyBind.
+However, it is evaluated by lazyBind when its binding is required by another part of the computation.
 Similarly to equational constraints, lazy bindings are processed by a solver when values are extracted.
-In particular, if a variable has more than one lazy binding constraint (which is possible if a functional pattern evaluates to a non-linear term), the corresponding expressions are evaluated and unified according to the semantics of functional patterns [4].
+In particular, if a variable has more than one lazy binding constraint (which is possible if a functional pattern evaluates to a non-linear term), the corresponding expressions are evaluated and unified according to the semantics of functional patterns [3].

-In order to demonstrate the operational behavior of our implementation, we sketch the evaluation of the lazy unification constraint xs++[e] =:<= [failed,True] that occurs when the expression last' [failed,True] is evaluated (we omit failed branches and some other details).
-Note that logic variables are replaced by generators, i.e., we assume that xs is replaced by aBoolList 2 and e is replaced by aBool 3:
+In order to demonstrate the operational behavior of our implementation, we sketch the evaluation of the lazy unification constraint xs++[e] =:<= [failed,True] that occurs when the expression last' [failed,True] is evaluated (we omit failed branches and some other details; note that logic variables are replaced by generators, i.e., we assume that xs is replaced by aBoolList 2 and e is replaced by aBool 3):